 You need two scarves for this game.
 Participants stand in a circle.
 One scarf is called 'Fox and the other is called 'Rabbit'.
 'Fox must be tied around the neck with one knot.
 'Rabbit' is tied around the neck with two knots.
 Start by choosing two participants who are opposite each other in the circle.
 Tie the 'Fox' scarf around one person's neck and the 'Rabbit' scarf around the other.
 Say "go".
 People need to untie their scarves and retie them around the neck of the person on their right or left.
 The scarves should travel in the same direction around the circle.
 The 'Fox' scarf with only one knot will travel faster than the 'Rabbit' scarf.
-The people tying the two knots for the 'Rabbit' scarf.
+The people tying the two knots for the 'Rabbit' scarf will try to go faster and faster to get away from the 'Fox' scarf.